hitoshi-watase/sercrod/docs/reference/directives/into.md

 #### Behavior

-`*into` is a routing hint for Nablla’s I/O helpers.
+`*into` is a routing hint for Sercrod’s I/O helpers.
 It tells those helpers which top-level key on the root data object should receive their latest result.

 Implemented behavior in this version: